 Resolving cognitive dissonance is vital to healing.
 Just understanding it can be a big help.
 Cognitive dissonance is a psychological defense mechanism commonly experienced during and after involvement with a psychopath.
 It’s a form of denial we experience when the truth about something is too painful to comprehend and doesn’t fit anywhere into our expectations about life.

-In cognitive dissonance, we hold two conflicting beliefs at the same time.
+In cognitive dissonance, we hold two conflicting beliefs at the same time, and go back and forth between them.
 In our situation with the psychopath, those two beliefs are often as follows:

 - The psychopath loves me